nbeaver/fonts_with_chars/readme.rst

 Most fonts don't cover every code point.
-For some of the more unusual characters, given a character, what fonts have it.
+For some of the more unusual characters, there may be only a few fonts available that have it.
+This script, given a character or characters, will show what fonts have it.

 This is also helpful for determining if text is being rendered with the expected font